filwastaken/EPIC-Authorization/README.md

 # EPIC-Authorization
-Implementation of Authorization for source routing based on EPIC algorithms
+Implementation of Authorization for source routing based on EPIC algorithm

 ## IPv6 extensions:
 The supported IPv6 extension are the following: